cylab-be/apt-graph/README.md

 - **core**: defines Objects and Classes used by the Batch Processor and the Server.
 It mainly defines the similarities used to build the graphs.
 - **batch**: contains the Batch Processor.
 The Batch Processor is the module of the algorithm preprocessing the data .
 - **server**: contains the JSON-RPC Server.
 The Server gives access to a set of parameters.
 With these parameters the Server is able to interactively complete the processing of the graph and gives the results to the UI (using JSON-RPC).
 - **website**: contains the UI (HTML/JavaScript).
-This UI lets the analyst choose parameters needed by the Server and gives a visualization of the results (computed graph and ranking list of suspicious domains).
+This UI lets the analyst choose the parameters needed by the Server and gives a visualization of the results (computed graph and ranking list of suspicious domains).

 ### Auxiliary modules